ilsrbn/mood-tracker/README.md

 # README

 ## About
-This is Mood tracker app built with [Wails Framewor](https://wails.io/).
+This is Desktop Mood tracker app built with [Wails Framewor](https://wails.io/).
 Purpose is to give your mood a rating from 1 to 10 once a day and to see statistics above.

 ## Screenshots
 #### Initial empty layout